Skilljar Dashboard Home Page

 In product work, “fast follow” often means “never.”
 We knew rushing AI into the initial dashboard release would compromise quality, but we also knew customers wanted actionable insights.
 The opportunity was real.

-Rather than ship a black-box solution, I partnered closely with a PM to ensure the system was transparent by design.
+Rather than ship a black-box solution, I worked closely with a PM to ensure that recommendations would be accurate, explainable, and trustworthy.
 We partnered to design a structured prompting system aligned to our reporting data model, ensuring insights were relevant, accurate, and repeatable.
 For customers, this surfaced as a simple “Explore Insights” action.
 Powerful behind the scenes, effortless on the surface.

-Questions and queries using representative data and AI generated mockups.
+Early questions and queries using representative data and AI generated mockups.

 These were used to rapidly test, validate, and refine prompts before diving into the UI design.